-As moisture is evaporating from the face mask, heat is being generated drawing blood to the skin’s surface.
+As moisture is evaporating from the face mask, heat is generated, drawing blood to the skin’s surface.
 You will start to feel tightness as a clay mask dries further and begins to crack.
 Depending on how evenly you’ve applied the bentonite clay mask and the weather conditions of your surroundings, you should get the full benefit within 10-15 minutes.

 In this case, your experience outweighs the benefits and you might want to rinse off and stop using the clay mask immediately.
 Regardless of what others may have said about the benefits of bentonite clay mask, your skin’s safety takes priority.